5W Public Relations Continues Expansion of Israel PR Practice Area

 "Our team continues to produce astounding work for clients, resulting in the growth of their businesses' and in turn, continued growth of our Israeli client roster," said Ronn Torossian, CEO and Founder at 5WPR.
 "The tech community is widely recognized as one of the most competitive industries, but word travels fast and our reputation to deliver on our client's expectations has made us the choice PR agency to manage Israel-based clients brand in North America."

 5W's team of experts have developed a specialty in high-growth tech communications campaigns.
-The teams handle major milestones, from launching products, developing strategic campaigns around mergers and acquisitions, fundraising and IPO's, through to building layered programs and social media strategies that bring clients into mainstream conversations.
+The teams handle major milestones, from launching products, developing strategic campaigns around mergers and acquisitions, fundraising and IPOs, through to building layered programs and social media strategies that bring clients into mainstream conversations.

 About 5W Public Relations